-In many states, you may not have a personal injury claim if it is the first time that the dog has ever bitten anyone, called the "one bite rule".
+Many states have what is called the "one bite rule".
+That means you may not have a personal injury claim if it is the first time that the dog has ever bitten anyone.
 That is not the case in South Carolina.
-The owner of the dog is responsible if you are bitten by his dog, no excuses as long as you are acting lawfully.
+The owner of the dog is responsible if you are bitten by his dog, no excuses, as long as you are acting lawfully.
 In legal terms, this means that the dog owner is strictly liable if his dog attacks someone regardless of whether the dog has ever shown any aggressive tenancies.

 "Whenever any person is bitten or otherwise attacked by a dog while the person is in a public place or is lawfully in a private place, including the property of the owner of the dog or other person having the dog in his care or keeping, the owner of the dog or other person having the dog in his care or keeping is liable for the damages suffered by the person bitten or otherwise attacked."
 Section 47-3-110 South Carolina Code of Laws

 Of course your first action is to get to a safe place, in the house, on top of a car or even up a tree and then get IMMEDIATE medical attention for your injuries.
 Dog bites can result in serious infections, rabies and permanent scarring if not promptly treated.
 Then, as in any personal injury claim, you need to document your injuries and the specific dog that attacked you.
 You will lose your claim if you cannot positively identify the dog and its owner.
 In one recent case, the victim was asked to identify the dog that attacked him from pictures of three similar neighborhood dogs and was not able to make a positive ID resulting in his case being dismissed.